timescale/docs.timescale.com-content/getting-started/scaling-out.md

 SELECT delete_data_node('node1');
 ```
 >:TIP: Note that a data node cannot be deleted if it contains data for a
-hypertable, since no data can be lost.
+hypertable, since otherwise data would be lost.

 ### Information Schema for Data Nodes